wermos/website/lessons/3d-basic-rendering/volume-rendering-for-developers/volume-rendering-summary-equations.md

 The phase function gives the fraction of incoming light traveling along the direction \(\omega'\) (note the prime sign here) that's scattered in the \(-\omega\) direction.
 Keep in mind that the process is three-dimensional so light is scattered over a sphere of directions.
 The distribution of scattered light depends of course on the medium's properties and on the angle \(\theta\) (the Greek letter theta) between the light direction vector \(\omega'\) and the view direction vector \(\omega\) (these are the conventions used in the literature).

 !!!
 Note that you should be super careful here about the notation.
-When it comes to phase functions, the convention is as follows: the \(\omega\) vector points from the \(x\) to the eye, and the \(\omega'\) vector points from \(x\) to the light (as shown in figure 1).
+When it comes to phase functions, the convention is as follows: the \(\omega\) vector points from the \(x\) to the eye, and the \(\omega'\) vector points from \(x\) to the light (as shown in Figure 1).
 Rule of thumb: when it comes to calculating the angle between the two vectors, we will always assume that \(\omega\) points towards the eye and \(\omega'\) points towards the light.
 In your code, you may have to pay extra attention to this when you compute the angle theta using the light and camera direction vectors which may be pointing in the opposite direction than the expected convention.
 !!!

 !!!